Pay Less Attention to Function Words for Free Robustness of Vision-Language Models: Introduction

 \section{Introduction}

-Building robust vision-language models (VLMs) has gathered profound academic focus because of the necessity of defending VLMs against various adversarial attacks.
-To this end, many works \citep{FARE,TeCoA} have been proposed to enhance model robustness, purify perturbations, or detect potential adversaries.
-Among them, adversarial training (AT) shows superior performance in enhancing the robustness of VLMs.
-However, AT-based methods incur significant performance drops compared to vanilla models and high computational costs.
+Building robust vision-language models (VLMs) has garnered profound academic focus because of the necessity of defending VLMs against various adversarial attacks.
+To this end, many works have been proposed to defend models against adversarial images by enhancing model robustness \citep{FARE,TeCoA}, purifying perturbations \citep{purif:1,purif:2}, or detecting potential adversaries \citep{detect:1,detect:2}.
+Among them, adversarial training (AT) shows superior enhancement in the robustness of VLMs, at cost of significant performance drops and computational costs.